Design team creates prosthesis for tennis player

 “We met with him almost weekly to test and get feedback,” Phillips said.
 “It was a very iterative process.
 Along the way, Christian was able to build up some practice using it and develop a certain skill level with it.”

-Christian was excited to begin working with the final product.
+Christian is excited to begin working with the final product, which the team finished in late April.

 “This prosthesis is much lighter,” he said.
 “Also, since there is a way to secure the ball (with the finger latch), it will help me control my release better and throw higher, which will help make my serve more powerful.”